Jimmy Thorpe

-James Horatio Thorpe (16 September 1913 – 9 February 1936) was an English footballer born in Jarrow.
+James Horatio Thorpe (16 September 1913 – 5 February 1936) was an English footballer who played as a goalkeeper for Sunderland.

 He played 139 games as a goalkeeper for his only club, Sunderland.
 He signed when he was 17 after attending Jarrow Central School.
-He had a promising career, becoming starter for the club from 1932-33 season, when he was still only 19 years old.
+He had a promising career, becoming a first-team regular for the club from 1932–33 season, when he was still only 19 years old.